mohammedterryjack/emergence-forecasting-chaos/README.md

 ## TODO:
+[] combine and compare forecasts for multiple methods [] measure the error and plot
-- predict using emergent features
+[] extract emergent features